DecBayComp/diva-genuage/README.md

 - To remove a trajectory from the list of selected trajectories, go with the VR controller to the position of a point of the trajectory an click on the <img src="https://user-images.githubusercontent.com/49953723/211562979-fc2154d8-221b-4f11-bb45-ce31c771bf39.png" width="20px"/> icon on the controller.

 Ids of selected trajectories are displayed under the panel ```Selected Trajectories``` on the desktop interface.

+ > *Remark*: A point in the cloud is highlited in green when the controller passes over it.

 ## Export selected trajectories
 Exportation of the selected trajectories can be done on the desktop interface by clicking the <img src="https://user-images.githubusercontent.com/49953723/211569177-e09271e8-0930-4489-99e1-ea765edc5633.png" width="170px"/> button.
 Data is exported as a .csv file with the same format than the input file and contains the list of points of the selected trajectories.